mustafahilall/aerost-framework/README.md

 ASCP parsing, AIR construction, assurance analysis, bounded test synthesis, suite reduction, mutation analysis, and evidence generation.

 Safe Rust is the generated execution backend rather than the implementation language of the research tooling itself.
-For each controlled application, AEROST generates a Rust backend that is compiled and executed as a separate process and compared against the AIR reference execution paths.
+For each controlled application, AEROST generates a Rust backend that is compiled and executed as a separate process and compared cycle-by-cycle with the reference AIR interpreter and the separately implemented AIR executor on the controlled closure suites.

 ## Controlled Evaluation Results